A List of iPad Generations and Models

-The newest addition came out in 2021.
-The ninth-generation 10.2-inch iPad uses the A13 Bionic chip, also used in the iPhone 11.
-Although far behind the most powerful iPad chip, the A13 Bionic offers excellent performance and great value for the money.
+The newest addition came out in 2022.
+The tenth-generation 10.9-inch iPad uses the A14 Bionic chip.
+Although far behind the most powerful iPad chip, the A14 Bionic offers excellent performance and great value for the money.

 As far as storage goes, baseline models offer 64GB, but you can go for the 256GB option if you need more space.

-It features a 10.2-inch LCD screen with a 2,160-by-1,620-pixel resolution.
+It features a 10.9-inch LCD screen with a 2,360-by-1,640-pixel resolution.
 Apple added a True Tone feature that adjusts color balance based on the lighting conditions.

 The front-facing camera also boasts significant improvements compared to previous iPad models.
 The selfie camera is now 12MP, nearly double the resolution of its predecessor.
-The rear-facing camera has remained 8MP.
+The rear-facing camera is also 12MP.